System Architecture v2.0

 Scientific Foundation

-Our model is trained on validated environmental datasets from authoritative sources including USGS, EPA, EDI, and LTER monitoring sites.
-The system continuously learns from new data to improve prediction accuracy and adapt to local water conditions.
+Our model is trained on high-quality monitoring data from 国控站水质数据 (The Chinese National Control Station Water Quality Data), and continuously learns from new samples to improve prediction accuracy and adapt to local water conditions.

 System Architecture